Introduction to Project Management Job Interview Questions And Answers

 Q15.
 What do you know about us?

-Answer: We suggest that you research the home company prior to the interview until you’re familiar with its vision, mission, market performance, goals and objectives for the next quarter, and potential plans for expansion.
-This information will help you conduct an intelligent discussion on the company, so you can use this question to re-iterate your passion for the job.
+Answer: We suggest you research the home company before the interview until you’re familiar with its vision, mission, market performance, goals, objectives for the next quarter, and potential plans for expansion.
+This information will help you conduct an intelligent discussion on the company, so you can use this question to reiterate your passion for the job.
 Let it not appear that you’re there only because of the perks offered.

 Q16.
 Why do you want to join us?